neuralmagic/sparseml/integrations/rwightman-timm/README.md

 ### Exporting for Inference

-After sparsifying a model, the `export.py` script can be run to convert the model into an [ONNX](https://onnx.ai/) deployment format.
+After sparsifying a model, to convert the model into an [ONNX](https://onnx.ai/) deployment format run `export.py`(https://github.com/neuralmagic/pytorch-image-models/blob/master/train.py).

 The export process is modified such that the quantized and pruned models are corrected and folded properly.

 For example, the following command can be run from within the integration's folder to export a trained/sparsified model's checkpoint: